analysiscenter/radial/README.md

 Radial has three modules [``core``](https://github.com/analysiscenter/radial/tree/master/radial/core), [``preprocessing``](https://github.com/analysiscenter/radial/tree/master/radial/preprocessing) and [``pipelines``](https://github.com/analysiscenter/radial/tree/master/radial/pipelines).

 ``core`` module contains ``RadialBatch`` class.
-This class include actions for loading data, normalize, approximation and doing other point preprocessing.
-These actions allows to create workflow that could be used to training machine learning models or neural networks.
+This class includes methods that allows to load, normalize, interpolate and transform input data to feed the model.

 ``preprocessing`` module is designed to work with raw data.
 This module has two files for preprocessing:
-* ``xls_to_npz.py`` - comprise a function to convert raw data from XLS format to NPZ format
+* ``xls_to_npz.py`` - contains a function to convert raw data from XLS format to NPZ format
-* ``make_isolation.py`` - filtering outliers using Isolation Forest algorithm.
+* ``make_isolation.py`` - filters outliers using Isolation Forest algorithm.

 ``pipelines`` module provides predefined workflows to:
-* preprocess time and derivative of the pressure.
+* preprocess pressure derivative and time data.
-* train a model and perform an inference to finding the exit point of the well to the radial mode.
+* train a model and perform an inference to find the entry into the radial mode.

 ## Basic usage